MarcoBrian/StackFi/README.md

 # StackFi

-StackFi is a non-custodial, oracle-secured robo-advisor that automates dollar-cost averaging (DCA) into crypto portfolios, safely and transparently on-chain.
+StackFi is a non-custodial, oracle-secured, decentralized app that automates dollar-cost averaging (DCA) into crypto portfolios, safely and transparently on-chain.

 ## Overview